bibekanandadatta/JHU-Dissertation-Template/README.md

 - Add your math macros and settings in the `Math Settings and Macros` section.
 There's a section for non-math LaTeX macros as well.
 Some examples of both types of macros are added there.

+- You can use `\linenumbers` command from `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
+It might be useful during the drafting stage.

 - If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `settings.tex` file (name it as you like) in the project directory.
 Then you can use the command `input{settings.tex}` to make your main file appear cleaner and less distracting. `\input{}` command literally pastes content from the source file.
 See [managing large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).

 - If the chapter name is too long, you may have to customize the header spacing in the geometry settings options to accommodate that.
 Alternatively, you can use it with a short header option.
 But if it gets difficult to customize, you may want to remove all the header options by commenting them out in the main file.